osquery/foundation/docs/office-hours/20200331_meeting_notes.md

 write per event, and was unable to keep up.
 This caused rocksdb lockups.
 This PR changes that model, and adds tests.

-The linux and macOS implementations have already been updated.
-This is bringing windows to feature parity, it uses the same add batch api introduced prior.
+The Linux and macOS implementations have already been updated.
+This is bringing Windows to feature parity, it uses the same add batch API introduced prior.

-Some related conversation about rocksdb constraints.
+Some related conversation about Rocksdb constraints.
 In the past we had relaxed some constraints.
 As we move the high volumes writes, can we re-enable those?
 It sounds like we need transaction support first -- Sometimes we touch multiple keys, so without transaction support,